0chain/zus-js-sdk/lib/js-sdk/README.md

 ```
 yarn add @zerochain/zus-sdk
 ```
+Here's the updated **SDK Reference** section with the mentioned addition:

+---

 ## SDK Reference

 Zus JS-sdk provides many functions for implemention blobber,allocation and file operation functionalities in web applications.

+To get a comprehensive understanding of the functions exposed by the JS SDK, you can refer to the [index file](https://github.com/0chain/zus-js-sdk/blob/main/lib/js-sdk/src/index.ts) in the SDK repository.

+Most of the functions are well-documented using JS Docs comments, making it easy to understand their usage and parameters.

 ## Usage